godfat/muack/README.md

 You could fix it more elegantly by subclassing the original class, or try to include or extend a module to make the original class work correctly.
-But sometimes we just cannot do this because of the implementation of the original code.
+But sometimes we just cannot do this because of the implementation.
 They might not be extensible at all.
 Consider if there's a method contains 1,000 lines...
 There's no way to change it in the middle of the method other than touching the lines directly, unless we have some line based AOP tools... which is not really practical.

 In this case, we could fork it and maintain everything by ourselves, and merge from upstream occasionally.
 However we might only want to do this as the last resort since this could cost a lot.

-Alternatively, we can only copy the original code, and put it somewhere, and load it after the original code was loaded, so we have the patched and correct code running.
+Alternatively, we can copy the original code, and put it somewhere, and load it after the original code was loaded, so we have the patched and correct code running.
 This is also called monkey patching, patching like a monkey.
 Generally this is a bad idea, but sometimes we can only do this to